 - ½ teaspoon jeera powder

-- ¼ cup besan (chickpea flour) add more if required
+- ¼ cup besan (gram flour) add more if required

-- 2 tablespoon rice flour (OR corn flour or semolina) ,for crispiness
+- 2 tablespoons rice flour (or corn flour or semolina),for crispiness

 - salt to taste